watch-connectivity/react-native-watch-connectivity/README.md

 # React Native Watch Connectivity

-Communicate with your apple watch apps over the react native bridge.
+Communicate with your Apple Watch apps over the React Native bridge.

 **Note:** This library does not allow you to write your iWatch apps in React Native but rather allows your RN iOS app to communicate with a watch app written in Obj-C/Swift.